allegroai/clearml-docs/docs/deploying_clearml/clearml_server_config.md

 * `services.conf`

 When starting up, the ClearML Server will look for these configuration files, in the `/opt/clearml/config` directory (this path can be modified using the `CLEARML_CONFIG_DIR` environment variable).
-If these files don't exist, you can add them manually.
 The default configuration files are in the [clearml-server](https://github.com/allegroai/clearml-server/tree/master/apiserver/config/default) repository.

+If you want to modify server configuration, and the relevant configuration file doesn't exist, you can create the file, and input the relevant modified configuration.

 :::note
  Within the default structure, the `services.conf` file is represented by a subdirectory with service-specific `.conf` files.